-The volcanic island has an incredible moonscape in various colors of red, brown and white rock formations that spill into the deep turquoise sea.
+The volcanic island has an incredible moonscape-like terrain in various colors of red, brown, and white rock formations that spill into the deep, turquoise sea.

-Also you will want to explore the islands endless coves, which are accessible by a fishing boat tour.
+You will also want to explore the island’s endless coves, which are accessible by a fishing boat tour.

 Alonissos is a charming Greek island and is the quietest of the Sporades islands, which includes the more well-known islands of Skopelos and Skiathos.

-Another great plus to going to this island, besides avoiding overcrowded tourists destinations, is that you can take a boat trip from Patitiri harbor to Greece’s first National Marine Park where you can see dolphins and seals in their natural habitat.
+Another great asset to going to this island besides avoiding overcrowded tourist destinations is that you can take a boat trip from Patitiri harbor to Greece’s first National Marine Park where you can see dolphins and seals in their natural habitat.

 Of course, you can always take a ferry to visit Skopelos which is a 90 minute trip from Alonissos.

 This tiny treasure is so quaint and inviting you might never want to leave!
-Kastelorizo is Greece’s smallest inhabited island and is only 2 kilometers off the coast of Turkey.
+Kastellorizo is Greece’s smallest inhabited island and is only 2 kilometers off the coast of Turkey.

 Even though the island is small, there is a lot to do on the island and in the surrounding sea.
 You can take a boat to tour the Blue Grotto cave where water glows and dazzles or visit the small rock-isle to scuba dive and enjoy a private beach.

-The island of Kastelorizo also hosts a monastery and castle high above the harbor.
+The island of Kastellorizo also hosts a monastery and castle high above the harbor.
 From there you can see Kas, Turkey in the near distance.
-It’s a small, quiet and charming island that you’ll never forget!
+It’s a small, quiet, and charming island that is unforgettable!

 Paxos and Antipaxos, Ionian

-Antipaxos is a small island located about 3 kilometres to the south of Paxos.
+Antipaxos is a small island located about 3 kilometers to the south of Paxos.

-The island has many beaches and coves and a famous monastery in the town of Panormitis that attracts people from all over the world each year.
+The island has many beaches and coves and a famous monastery in the town of Panormitis that attracts international tourists each year.

-There are just over 2,500 inhabitants on the island, making it the perfect unspoiled destination.
-You can even take an all-day boat tour around the island touring all of its natural wonders.
+There are just over 2,500 inhabitants on the island, making it the perfect, unspoiled destination.
+You can even take an all-day boat tour around the island to view all of its natural wonders.